Ayushmaan1008/asic-design-class/README.md

 * OpenSTA - This does the Static Timing Analysis on the netlist generated after synthesis and generated the timing reports

-Flops ratio
-The flop ratio is defined as the ratio of the number of flops to the total number of cells Here flop ratio is 1596/10104 = 0.1579 (i.e: 15.8%) [From the synthesis statistics]

 <img src="images/12_17.png" alt="Image 11.2">

 #### Key Concepts